tommyrot/superseriousstats/README.md

 All documentation can be found on the [Wiki](https://github.com/tommyrot/superseriousstats/wiki).

-Sending in bug reports is much [appreciated](https://github.com/tommyrot/superseriousstats/issues).
+Sending in [bug reports](https://github.com/tommyrot/superseriousstats/issues) is much appreciated..
 For questions and feature requests please refer to our IRC channel.

 Support
 -------